gitbetter/Behave/README.md

     )
 );
 ```
-The resulting behavior tree will automatically be generated every time you access the `Root` property of your editor generated scriptable object, so it is recommended that you cache the result of `Root` somewhere in your script.
+The resulting behavior tree will automatically be generated every time you access the `Root` property of your editor generated `TreeGraph` scriptable object, so it is recommended that you cache the result of `Root` somewhere in your script.

 ## Extending Behavior Tree